LearnApparel

 Ignoring Women

 Before Lululemon, sports brands treated women as small men.
-They took men's jerseys, made them smaller and pink, and sold them. - Fit was terrible. - Performance was an afterthought. - Style was non-existent. **The Gym-to-Office Gap** Women wanted to work out in the morning and go to coffee or work without changing.
-Spandex looked like "gym clothes."
-Lululemon invented the concept of clothes that were technical enough for sweat but matte/structured enough for brunch.
+They took men's jerseys, made them smaller and pink, and sold them. - Fit was terrible. - Performance was an afterthought. - Style was non-existent. **The Gym-to-Office Gap** Women wanted to work out in the morning and head to coffee or the office without changing.
+Spandex screamed "gym clothes."
+Lululemon invented the in-between: gear technical enough for sweat but matte and structured enough for brunch.
+That single insight, that clothing could cross from the studio to the street, created the entire athleisure category that Nike, Gap (Athleta), and a wave of startups would later chase.

 Key Metrics (FY24)